fintechless/ftl-mgr/README.md

-Fintechless is an open source platform that simplifies orchestration and management of public cloud resources required to support globally scalable low latency financial systems powered by ISO 20022 messages.
-Our big dream and main goal is to make this open source project
-_The Serverless Platform for Financial Institutions and Fintechs_.
+Fintechless is an open source platform that simplifies orchestration and management of public cloud resources required to support globally scalable low latency financial systems powered by ISO 20022 messages and Kubernetes microservices.
+Our big dream and main goal is to make this open source project _The Serverless Platform for Financial Institutions and Fintechs_.

 ## Getting Started